M and the Making of Peter Lorre

 by Anne Sharp

 “M” is by far the best film made by the husband and wife team of director Fritz Lang and screenwriter Thea von Harbou, and casting Peter in it made it legendary.
 Lang knew this and for years he courted Peter to work for him again, but Peter refused because Lang had treated him so abominably during the making of “M.” While shooting the film’s famous trial sequence, Lang had the actors who carried Peter into the scene throw him around until he was bruised, exhausted and nearly hysterical, because Lang wanted him that way when he delivered his big speech.
 Lang’s tendency to approach actors like an abusive animal trainer must have been one of the reasons why he never succeeded in establishing himself as an A-list Hollywood director (the Screen Actors Guild for one would have cracked down on him.)
-During the late 1940s it would have particularly benefitted both Lang and Peter to work together again in the burgeoning field of film noir, at which they both excelled, and which they had together helped to create with “M,” which introduced the modern police procedural to cinema and with its atmospheric realism served as a template of all urban crime thrillers that would follow.
+During the late 1940s it would have particularly benefitted both Lang and Peter to work together again in the burgeoning field of film noir, at which they both excelled, and which they had together helped to create with “M,” which introduced the modern police procedural to cinema and with its atmospheric realism served as a template for all urban crime thrillers that would follow.

 Lang and Harbou specialized in films with an element of fantasy, such as “Metropolis,” “Das Indische Grabmal,” and the Dr. Mabuse series.
 “M” was a departure from this, set in the everyday life of Weimar-era Berlin, depicting ordinary citizens, criminals, and police and forensics experts at work in their Alexanderplatz headquarters.
 Lang said that one of the reasons he chose Peter for the role of Hans Beckert, the serial killer stalking Berlin, was because he fit this world, that he looked like a real, everyday person.
 But obviously no one would choose Peter Lorre to play a man who was not a little out of the ordinary.
 At twenty-six Peter still had a soft, childish look about him (he had specialized in playing confused adolescents onstage, as in “Engineers in Ingolstadt,” the play that Lang first saw him in) and this gave an uncanny aspect to casting him as a murderer who targets children.
 It would be natural for little girls to be on their guard if they ran into a big scary man in the street, but if a funny, cute little boy-man came along they might make friends with him, and if he was very nice and bought them a balloon or a bag of candy they might agree to a playful suggestion to go into the bushes with him.
 Peter plays Hans as an infantile creature whose primal urges are easily read when he makes monster faces at himself in his bedroom mirror or stares at a shop window full of knives after spotting a tempting little girl.
 His lack of self-control is frightening, and makes the race between law enforcement and the city’s criminals to hunt him down all the more urgent.
 When his criminal avengers finally trap him and confront him with his crimes, he panics like a little boy caught with his hand in the cookie jar.
 We can’t help feeling instinctively protective of him, and we believe him when he pleads that he’s helpless to stop himself from killing.